 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-The property was occupied, fully furnished and all floors were covered.
+All floors were covered.
 Floor coverings restricted my inspection of flooring.

-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
-Floor coverings have not been moved.
+In accordance with Health and Safety guidelines I have not disturbed insulation.